Skip to navigation Skip to content

 RapidConnect exemption - experiencing a crisis

-A RapidConnect exemption for a crisis (CRI) reason is applied during the Participation Interview when the customer has submitted their JSP/YA (job seeker) new claim due to crisis.
-See Item 7 in Table 2 for examples.
+A RapidConnect exemption for a crisis (CRI) reason is automatically applied during the Participation Interview when the customer has submitted their JSP/YA (job seeker) new claim due to crisis.
+See Table 2 > Item 7 for examples.

 A manual CRI exemption can be applied to the Job Seeker RapidConnect (JMRC) screen during a subsequent contact.